Watch The Hedge Funds

-Where is the economy going and what is going to be important in that future economy?
+Where is the economy going, and what is going to be important in that future economy?

-Well, Andrew Lo, MIT financial economist, has suggested in his new book "Adaptive Markets" published by Princeton University Press, that one pay attention to what hedge funds are getting into.
+Well, Andrew Lo, MIT financial economist, has suggested in his new book "Adaptive Markets", published by Princeton University Press, that one pay attention to what hedge funds are getting into.

 Hedge funds have some of the brightest minds around.
 Hedge funds can attract lots and lots of money.
 Hedge funds are mostly unregulated.
-And, hedge funds can almost "turn on a dime."
+And hedge funds can almost "turn on a dime."

 Hedge funds have become more and more a part of the financial scene since the late 1960s and early 1970s.
 They represent a major component of what has come to be called the financialization of the US economy.
 The financialization of the US economy has been the major consequence of the credit inflation begun at that earlier time, a result that now tends to dominate much of the economic activity in the country.